-In 2013, similar to the indicators used for tornado warnings, categorical criteria were introduced to explain to the public the dangers of some thunderstorms.
-These thunderstorms, especially those in the Great Plains, can produce massive hailstones of baseball size or larger and winds that can cause damage equivalent to hurricanes and tornadoes.
-When deemed necessary, initial warnings and Severe Weather Statement updates containing the "destructive" tag will be disseminated into the Wireless Emergency Alerts system as well.
+In 2013, the Impact Based Warning system was implemented.
+This was similar to the indicators used for tornado warnings, the categorical criteria was introduced to further explain to the public of the dangers of some thunderstorms that can produce massive hailstones of baseball size or larger and winds that can cause damage equivalent to hurricanes and tornadoes.

-In March 2014, eight additional National Weather Service offices operating within the Eastern, Southern, and Western Region divisions began using the Impact Based Warning (IBW) indicators.
+In March 2014, eight additional National Weather Service offices operating within the Eastern, Southern, and Western Region divisions began using the Impact Based Warning indicators.

 Thunderstorms also known as electrical or lightning storms are characterized...